Why Study Abroad?

 Living in an increasingly globalized world, international exposure is now an important component of higher education.
 Northwood University recognizes how essential such exposure is in developing our students and preparing them for their future endeavors.
-Studying abroad enables a student to increase their knowledge of the world, mature, and develop their cultural sensitivity and independence.
+Studying abroad enables a student to increase knowledge of the world, mature, and develop cultural sensitivity and independence.
 Living abroad enables the student to obtain new life skills and sharpen the ones they have.
-Not only are these trips greatly beneficial on a personal level but they also help prepare students for graduate school or the job market.
+Not only are these trips greatly beneficial on a personal level, but they also help prepare students for graduate school or the job market.

-Support your Student
+Support Your Student

 Encourage students to be in charge of pre-departure preparation

 Usually students will be attending regular classes while also preparing for a study abroad program.
 There are many tasks involved in planning a study abroad trip, and students have to find the right balance between their schoolwork and their trip preparations.
 It might be tempting to relieve your student of some of the responsibilities, but he/she will be better off if he/she attends to the pre-departure preparations personally.
 Firstly, it will be great learning experience in international travel and study.
 Secondly, it will prepare your student for the upcoming challenges.
 During the upcoming time abroad, there won’t be a reliable support network of family and friends readily available, and the student must be prepared to fend for himself/herself.
 Pre-departure preparation will provide opportunities for students to understand the system and handle the challenges in a contained environment, thus equipping them with the necessary tools to face challenges during their time abroad.
 Without such preparation at home, the task of facing challenges in a new environment and in new culture can be daunting.
 The best time for students to start standing on their own is while they are still in their home environment, so sit back and let your student handle this responsibility.

 Maintaining a healthy distance with your student while still keeping in touch